symbiote-h2020/SymbioteCloud/README.md

   }
   ```
   #####NOTE:
-   - To register this sensor we POST it on our example setup's RH endpoint at http://myplatform.eu:8001/resource.
-RH uses II to communicate with symbIoTe Core to register our platform's resource.
-If the registration process is successful Core returns resource containing field symbioteId with unique, generated id of the resource in the symbIoTe Core layer.
+   - To register this sensor we POST it on our example setup's *RegistrationHandler* endpoint at http://myplatform.eu:8001/resource. *RegistrationHandler* uses *InterworkingInterface* to communicate with symbIoTe Core to register our platform's resource.
+If the registration process is successful, symbIoTe Core returns a resource description containing a field named **symbioteId**, which is a unique id generated in the symbIoTe Core layer.
 Information about the registered resource is distributed in Cloud components using RabbitMQ messaging.

 ##3.
 Test integrated resource

-After our resource has been shared with Core we can test if we can find and access it properly.
+After our resource has been shared with symbIoTe Core, we can test if we can find and access it properly.

  1. Search for resource